Upload new sketches to transform the functions of your Touch Board

 1 x Touch Board

-First, download the Arduino IDE from the Arduino website.
-Make sure to use the latest Arduino version.
+First, download the Legacy Arduino IDE (1.8.X) Arduino IDE from the Arduino website.
+The Touch Board does not work with Arduino IDE 2.X.X.
 Once you've downloaded the Arduino IDE, please save it to your Applications folder on macOS or run the installer on Windows.
 The Touch Board doesn't work with the Arduino web editor.

 Please note that for Windows, the Arduino IDE needs to be installed from the Arduino Website and not from the Windows App Store.